Yapeal/yapeal-ng/README.md

 Licensing information can be found in [COPYING.md](COPYING.md) and [COPYING-LESSER.md](COPYING-LESSER.md).

-Thanks for using Yapeal, Dragonaire
+Thanks for using Yapeal-ng, Dragonaire